philzook58/philzook58.github.io/_posts/2025-01-01-cody_sheffer.md

 ```

 # Bits and Bobbles

+I need to line profile this thing.
+It's zippy enough for now, but I'm curious where I'm losing time.

 A huge punt in knuckledragger is that I don't have a notion of typeclass or algebraic hierarchy.
 I've prototyped that a bunch and not liked any of it.
 Too verbose, too arcane, kind of fishy, non pythonic.
 I had a latest idea I was kind of intrigued by "declclass"